-All applications for PhD study received by relevant schools by 13th January 2016 will be considered for AHRC funding.
-Candidates shortlisted for the CHASE competition by academic schools will be invited to complete a CHASE application form* by 12noon on Monday 1st February 2016 and attend an interview within the academic school on Friday 5th February 2016.
-Candidates will be informed of the outcome of their interview as soon as possible.
-Candidates successful at school-level interviews will have their applications submitted to a Faculty of Humanities CHASE Studentship Selection Panel.
+All applications for PhD study received by relevant schools by 11th January 2017 will be considered for AHRC funding.
+Candidates shortlisted for the CHASE competition by academic schools will be invited to complete a CHASE application form by Monday 30th January 2017 and interviews are expected to take place w/c 6th February 2017.
+Candidates will be informed of the outcome as soon as possible following the interviews.
+Candidates successful at school-level interviews will have their applications submitted to the Kent CHASE Studentship Selection Panel.

-A Faculty of Humanities CHASE Studentship Selection Panel will meet on 24th February 2016 to decide which applications will be submitted to the consortium-level stage of the competition.
+The Kent CHASE Studentship Selection Panel will take place towards the end of February 2017 to decide which applications will be submitted to the consortium stage of the competition.

 - Stage 3: Consortium level

 The final Kent shortlist of applications will go forward to the consortium stage of the competition at the beginning of March.
-Applications will be considered by CHASE selection panels comprising academic colleagues representing all seven CHASE partner institutions.
-All candidates will be informed by 11th April 2016 about the outcome of their applications.
+Applications will be considered by CHASE selection panels comprising academic colleagues representing all seven CHASE member institutions.
+All candidates will be informed by Thursday 6th April 2017 about the outcome of their applications.

 * Please note that access to the CHASE application forms will only be made available to short-listed candidates.
-Guidance on completing the CHASE application form is available here.
-Candidates should ensure that they are readily contactable via email during January and February 2016.
+Guidance on the CHASE application form can be accessed at: www.chase.ac.uk/apply/

 The Vice Chancellor's Research Scholarships